English Curriculum

 Spelling

-Spelling is taught explicitly for a cumulative sixty minutes each week in Key Stage Two.
+Spelling is taught explicitly over 3 sessions each week in Key Stage Two.
 We use Spelling Shed to do this.
 Each lesson has a main objective from the National Curriculum appendix for spelling.
-The teaching of spelling is structured as follows:

 Taught spellings are obtained from the appropriate year group for all children working at ARE.
 For children with SEND, spellings are taken from the year group objectives from which that child is currently working for writing.